alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 ---
 layout: detailed-guidance
-title: Standalone apps
+title: Standalone mobile apps
-subtitle: What is the government position on apps?
+subtitle: What is the government position on mobile apps?
 category: making-software
 type: guide
 audience: